7 Reasons Divorce Feels Like a Death

 - financial stability

 The future you envisioned and strived for has ended.
 It's normal and even healthy to go through the stages of divorce as you would with any loss.
 It's indeed, a death—a death of everything you've lived and known for a very long time.

 2. Your Ex May Still Be A Part Of Your Life if You Have Children

 You'll need to learn how to co-parent healthily.
 You have a responsibility to raise your children with their best interests at heart.
 Children of divorce can still be happy and grounded if things stay amicable between parents, and they stay out of the line of fire.

 The same holds for adult children.
-There will be graduations, weddings, the birth of grandchildren; many events both of you need and want to be involved.
+There will be graduations, weddings, the birth of grandchildren, many events both of you need and want to be involved.
 No one should have to feel uncomfortable attending such events.
-You created these children r you should be able to enjoy and partake in all their accomplishments.
+You created these children together, and you should cohesively partake in their accomplishments.

 Remember, your children looked up to and respected you and were accustomed to your constant presence in their lives and being at their beck and call.
-It'll take time for them to come around and in some cases, a very long time or maybe even never.
+It'll take time for them to come around and, in some cases, a very long time or maybe never.
 Until then, understand your relationship may be one-sided.
-They may not acknowledge things you are excited about, and they may not call because they'rethinking about you, and they may not even respond when you contact them.
+They may not acknowledge things you're excited about, and they may not call because they're thinking about you, and they may not even respond when you contact them.

 3. Your Social Life Will Change